 Joining a real estate investment group

 A big advantage of real estate investing compared to stock market investing is all the available meetups and groups.

-You can also do this online.
+In socially distant times like these, you can also do this online.
 A real estate investing website we recommend is Bigger Pockets.
 BP contains more insight on how to start real estate investing as well as daily real estate investing news.

 Here's what I mean by that:

 In your conversations with beta testers of a new product you just released, you would listen very intently to the problems they face.

 In contrast, you would not want to listen to their proposed solutions to those problems, because they are almost always wrong.